stjen/JBot/README.md

-# JBot - The Java IRC Bot
+# Mambutu - The Java IRC Bot

-This is the github page for JBot, the java IRC bot.
+This is the github page for Mambutu, the java IRC bot.

 The goal is to make an easily extendable Java IRC bot, a lá eggdrop, but minus the botnet part.